top of page

 George T Davidson

-Dave also becomes an ordained minister of the Congressional Church under Rev. Williams.
+ordained minister of the Congressional Church under Rev. Williams.
 His wife, Francis Raye, initially served as an English Teacher at KHS.
-They married and had two children known well in the valley - Rick and Raylene.
+The couple, blessed with two children, Rick and Raylene, were integral members of the valley community.

 IMG_1519.jpg